-Dr. Russell L. Moore has had a long and distinguished career at the University of Colorado Boulder.
-As the interim provost since July 1, he is the chief academic officer on the Boulder campus.
+Dr. Russell L. Moore has had a long and distinguished career at the University of Colorado Boulder, now serving in the capacity of Provost and Executive Vice Chancellor for Academic Affairs, having assumed the position July 1, 2010.

-Dr. Moore also served as interim vice chancellor for research from May 2009 to July 2010.
-Prior to that appointment, he was associate vice chancellor for research since 2006.

-Dr. Moore served as chair of kinesiology and applied physiology (now integrative physiology) from 1994 to 2001, and was assistant professor (1984-86), associate professor (1993-96) and full professor (1996-present) in that department.
+Dr. Moore also previously served as interim vice chancellor for research from May 2009 to July 2010, and prior to that appointment, he was the associate vice chancellor for research since 2006.Dr.
+Moore served as chair of kinesiology and applied physiology (now integrative physiology) from 1994 to 2001, and was assistant professor (1984-86), associate professor (1993-96) and full professor (1996-present) in that department.